PrachiSharma6/Learning/JAVASCRIPT.md

 }
 const closure = outerFunction(10);
 closure(5);  // Outputs: 15
+A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words, a closure gives you access to an outer function's scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.
 JavaScript Classes
 JavaScript classes were introduced in ECMAScript 2015 (ES6) to provide a more structured and familiar way to define object-oriented programming concepts in JavaScript.
 While JavaScript is a prototype-based language, the introduction of classes brought a syntax similar to class-based languages like Java or C++.
 Class Definition: A class in JavaScript is defined using the class keyword, followed by the class name.
 Inside the class, you can define constructor methods, instance methods, static methods, getters, setters, etc.